Menu

 Home Learning

-Reading: At least 3 times a week, checked on Friday.
+Reading: At least 3 times a week, checked on Friday

 Your child will bring home a selection of books to read.
-Ideally, we hope that our children read daily, but we expect every child to read a minimum of three times a week and record this in their reading record.
-Please see our parent guide below for further year group-specific information.
+Ideally, we hope that our children read daily but we expect every child to read a minimum of 3 times a week and record this in their reading record.
+Thank you for your support with this.
+Please can we ask that children bring their reading record and books into school each day.

 Phonics: